CMSgov/CMCS-DSG-DSS-Certification/readme.md

 [Download a copy of the Intake Form pre-populated for EVV](SMC%20Intake%20Form_EVV.xlsx)

-Additional guidance on how to use the Intake Form is available [here](/Intake Form/).
-TEST
+Additional guidance on how to use the Intake Form is available [here](Intake Form/).

 ### Additional Templates

-The [Templates Page](/Templates/) contains a list of required and recommended certification-related templates.
+The [Templates Page](Templates/) contains a list of required and recommended certification-related templates.

 ## Recent Updates